 The International Practices Task Force ("IPTF") of the Center for Audit Quality discussed the inflationary status of Argentina at its meeting on May 16, 2018 and categorized Argentina as a country with a projected three-year cumulative inflation rate greater than 100%.
-Therefore, the Company has transitioned its Argentine operations to highly inflationary status as of July 1, 2018.
+As a result, the Company transitioned its Argentine operations to highly inflationary status as of July 1, 2018.
+This status was reconfirmed on August 20, 2021.

 For operations in highly inflationary economies, monetary asset and liabilities are translated at exchange rates in effect at the balance sheet date, and non-monetary assets and liabilities are translated at historical exchange rates.
 Under highly inflationary accounting, the Company's Argentina subsidiaries' functional currency became the United States dollar.
-Nonmonetary assets and liabilities existing on July 1, 2018 (the date that the Company adopted highly inflation accounting) were translated using the "Argentina Peso ("ARS")" to United States Dollar exchange rate in effect on June 30, 2018, which was 28.880.
+Nonmonetary assets and liabilities existing on July 1, 2018 (the date that the Company adopted highly inflation accounting) were translated using the Argentine peso ("ARS")" to United States dollar exchange rate in effect on June 30, 2018, which was 28.880.
 Since the adoption of highly inflationary accounting, activity in nonmonetary assets and liabilities is translated using historical exchange rates, monetary assets and liabilities are translated using the exchange rate at the balance sheet date, and income and expense accounts are translated at the weighted average exchange rate in effect during the period.
 Translation adjustments are reflected in income (loss) on foreign currency translation on the accompanying statements of operations.
-During the years ended December 31, 2020 and 2019, the Company recorded gains on foreign currency translations of \$52,498 and \$101,732, respectively, as a result of the net monetary liability position of its Argentine subsidiaries.
+During the years ended December 31, 2021 and 2020, the Company recorded gains (losses) on foreign currency translations of (\$33,128) and \$52,498, respectively, as a result of the net monetary liability position of its Argentine subsidiaries.